The Journal of General Physiology: Editorial history

 The journal was established in 1918 by Jacques Loeb.
 Editing duties were shared with Winthrop Osterhout of Harvard University.
 The initial rationale for the journal was stated in this extract from the 1918 announcement of publication:

-Under the pressure of demands of medicine and other professions, physiology has developed in the direction of an applied science, with limited opportunity for the investigation of purely theoretical problems.
-On the other hand, the physico-chemical methods of analyzing life phenomena have thus far made little inroad into the domain of zoology and botany.
-Under these circumstances, it has happened that what might be regarded as the most fundamental of all the biological sciences, namely general physiology, has not come to have a journal of its own.
-It is this condition which the establishment of The Journal of General Physiology is intended to correct.

 Following the death of Loeb in 1924, the editorship was passed to Osterhout, who moved to the Rockefeller Institute shortly thereafter.
 He was joined by William Crozier of Harvard and John Howard Northrop of Rockefeller, who served as fellow editors.
 For the next 20-plus years, this trio read and evaluated all submissions.
 They were joined in 1946 by Wallace Fenn and in 1950 by Alfred Mirsky and Lawrence Blinks.
 In the mid-1950s, Detlev Bronk and Frank Brink Jr. also became editors.

 This practice of editorial review and evaluation continued into the mid-1950s.
 However, with Mirsky acting as a de facto editor in chief (and formally appointed as such in 1960), the practice of peer review using outside reviewers took hold.
 In 1960 associate editors were added.
 Mirsky was succeeded by Clarence Connolly, who served from 1961 to 1964.
-Prior to Connolly, it was common practice for editors to publish in the journal, as evidenced by Osterhout, Crozier, and Northrop each publishing over 100 articles (the time frame of Northrup’s publications—the first in 1919, the last in 1968—bears out his longevity).
+Prior to Connolly, it was common practice for editors to publish in the journal, as evidenced by Osterhout, Crozier, and Northrop each publishing over 100 articles (the time frame of Northrup's publications—the first in 1919, the last in 1968—bears out his longevity).
 Connolly was the first editor to not publish in the journal and subsequent editors have published infrequently.
 When an editor or associate editor does submit an article, the review process is handled by an outside guest editor, usually a member of the editorial board.